bout-de-rim/X-EOS/README.md

 Modify the `settings.json` file within the `config` directory to match your OSC and MIDI setups.
 Ensure the correct hostname, port, and device names are set.

+Configure EOS in Setup>System>ShowControl>OSC :
+* Enable RX and TX,
+* configure RX port accordingly to settings.json,
+* configure TX port accordingly to what says X-EOS at launch.

 ## Usage

 Run the main script to initialize the X-EOS system: